realworldocaml/book/duniverse/ppx_inline_test/README.md

                                                     some setup for instance) *)
 ```

 We may write `_` instead of `"name"` for anonymous tests.
+It is also possible to use

-When running tests, they will be executed when the control flow
+`[%name <string expr>]` for a dynamically computed name.

-reaches the structure item (i.e. at toplevel for a toplevel test; when
+When running tests, they will be executed when the control flow reaches the structure item
-the functor is applied for a test defined in the body of a functor,
+(i.e. at toplevel for a toplevel test; when the functor is applied for a test defined in
-etc.).
+the body of a functor, etc.).

 Tags
 ----